 Ever since I made the change to start running, I have felt healthier than I ever have and I hope to share with others that just because you get a life threatening illness or any other negative issues going on in your life, it does not mean you should let it control your life.
 In fact, it has been a wakeup call for me to get healthy and is now driving me to make and reach my goals in life.

 I find running to be a great escape from any kind of stress, no matter if its health related or anything else.
 Running or walking (no matter how fast or how far you can go) is a blessing that can help improve your life in many ways.
-It is because of this and my diagnosis of brain cancer that I started the Brain Tumor Run for Research 5K in Pensacola, Florida, which started in 2013 and has raised a gross total around $60,000 after three successful events.
+It is because of this and my diagnosis of brain cancer that I started the Brain Tumor Run for Research 5K in Pensacola, Florida, which started in 2013 and has raised a gross total around $60,000.
 Not only are we raising funds for brain tumor research but equally as important, we are raising awareness for brain cancer.

 You can follow Greg's journey on his website - Running Away From Cancer.